IntCDC/VisuAlFroG/docs/HowtoGuide.md

 > **Note**
 > - Upon account creation, the [full version of Rhinoceros 3D](https://www.rhino3d.com/download/rhino-for-windows/evaluation) can be used for free for 90 days.
 > - Upon account creation, the free [trial version of SciChart](https://www.scichart.com/getting-started/scichart-wpf/) can be used for 30 days

+> **Warn**
+> The .NET SDK version of Rhino and Grasshopper should not be larger than the version of the desktop application.

 <!-- ###################################################################### -->